Dealing with employees who complain about the workload

 How to deal with employees who complain about the workload

-Your main goal as a manager, or team leader, is to ensure that every single employee has the tools and resources they need to get the job done effectively and efficiently while promoting a healthy work/life balance, and a good relationship between colleagues.
+Your main goal as a good manager that you want to be is to ensure that every single employee has the tools and resources they need to get the job done effectively and efficiently while promoting a healthy work/life balance, and a good relationship between colleagues.

 When dealing with employees who complain about the workload or employees who don’t like their working environment, and are not shy about vocalizing their dislike, there are a few things you and the company can do to handle the issue.